MrShivaG/SingleKey-Password-Manager/README.md

 # SingleKey Password-Manager

-A Password Manager that uses a **single key** to encrypt and decrypt user's Credentials (username, Password, Email and Comment)
+A Password Manager that uses a **single key** to encrypt and decrypt user's Credentials (Username, Password, Email and Comment)

 ## Features
 - Uses a key to Encrypt and Decrypt  Credentials